Silver Dimes

 Roosevelt Silver Dimes

-The Roosevelt Dime is the most familiar of all the dimes that you will typically find amongst junk silver.
+The Roosevelt silver dime is the most familiar of all the dimes that you will typically find amongst junk silver.
 The Roosevelt Dime replaced the Mercury dime in 1946 shortly after the death of President Franklin D. Roosevelt.
 The design introduced in 1946 is still in production and circulation today with minimal changes.

 Roosevelt Dimes minted before 1965 were minted with the same 90% silver alloy used in quarters, half dollars and dollar coins.